Green Initiatives around Charleston

 In 1999, Jim Augustin and John Knott founded The Sustainability Institute in 1999 to promote healthy and environmentally sound practices for home building and renovation.
 The institute’s demonstration model home, The GreenHouse, in North Charleston is a 1940’s era house that was renovated and retrofitted to create a real-world example of sustainable living.
 The institute provides community education through workshops and special programs.
 Bryan Cordell is the Executive Director for the institute.
 Get more information at their website.

 Justin Baden, Gregory Heath, Melanie Milonas, Chad Norman, Jennifer Norman, and Jennifer Mathis run a great online community called Go Green Charleston.
 Their mission is “to educate Charleston-area citizens on how to lessen their impact on the environment and plan for a sustainable future”.
 They regularly post informative articles with tips for green living and community news and information.
 See them on the internet at www.gogreencharleston.org.
+While this site has been active in recent years, you will still find a wealth of information posted in prior years.

 In addition to contributing to Go Green Charleston, Jennifer Mathis started the Little Green Bag Project to promote reusable shopping bags and thereby reduce the amount of plastic bags entering the waste stream.
 She sells bags made from “EcoSpun”, a recycled material composed of 100% post-consumer content.
 Each bag is numbered and carries a logo of a local area sponsor.